 - Behaviour changes: avoiding work and/or any social activities, self-imposed isolation and very poor self-care.

-Treatments for depression Most treatments for depression involve either medical or psychological interventions.
-However, evidence has shown that a combination of the two had achieved superior results.
+Treatments for depression: Most treatments for depression involve either medical or psychological interventions.
+However, evidence has shown that a combination of the two can achieve superior results.

 There are many types of medications and psychological treatments for depression.
-However, so far most of the scientific evidence has shown that a course of anti-depressants combined with Cognitive Behaviour Therapies (CBT) is the most effective and efficient form of treatment one can have.
-Whereas anti-depressants can start lifting a depressed mood within three to six weeks, CBT, on the other hand, teaches rational thinking, motivates the client to adopt a healthy behaviour, to attend to and achieve personal goals, to create new meanings to life, teaches unconditional self-acceptance and unconditional emotional responsibility.
+However, so far most of the scientific evidence has shown that a course of anti-depressants combined with Cognitive Behaviour Therapies (CBT) is the most effective and efficient form of treatment one can receive.
+Whereas anti-depressants can start lifting a depressed mood within three to six weeks, CBT, on the other hand, teaches rational thinking, motivates the client to adopt healthy behaviours, to attend to and achieve personal goals, teaches unconditional self-acceptance and unconditional emotional responsibility and helps to create a more meaningful life.
 Moreover, CBT helps to develop new life strategies so as to prevent lapses and relapses.
-It’s helping to develop healthy self-reliance and discourage dependency on medications, doctors, therapists and other people.
+It helps to develop healthy self-reliance and discourage dependency on medications, doctors, therapists and other people.